ParRes/ISx/MPI/README.md

  aprun -n 24 -N 4 ./bin/isx.weak_iso 24 134217728 output_weak_iso

-Note: timing measurements (see timer.c) are obtained by calls to clock_gettime with the clk_id argument set to CLOCK_MONOTONIC, however not all systems support this clk_id.
+Note: timing measurements (see timer.c) are obtained by calls to clock_gettime with the clk_id argument set to CLOCK_MONOTONIC.
+However, not all systems support this clk_id.
 For such situations, clk_id should be changed to CLOCK_REALTIME, which is supported by all systems.